cskau/nlpwp/words.md

 {% endhighlight %}

 You might be thinking "Oh, no, more syntax terror!
 Does it ever stop?"
-Actually, (\s e -> Data.Set.insert e s) is very familiar.
-You could see it as an inline function notation.
+Actually, *(\s e -> Data.Set.insert e s)* is very familiar.
+You could see it as an inline function.
 In functional programming jargon, this is called a *lambda*.
 Check out the type signature of the lambda:

 {% highlight haskell %}